aranetic/process-pst/README.md

 Copyright (c) 2010 Aranetic LLC.

-This repository will eventually contain a command-line tool which does basic, first-pass processing for PST files.
+process-pst is a command-line tool that does basic, first-pass processing for PST files.

     process-pst custodian1.pst custodian1